Upcoming 2018 Toyota Supra Engines and Transmission Have Just Been Leaked

 - 3.0L B58 turbocharged straight-six (335 hp and 369 lb-ft of torque) – 40i

 You can chalk the lower output 4-cylinder off straight away as it’ll most likely be offered exclusively overseas.
 This leaves the U.S. spec Toyota Supra with two possible options; a 248-horsepower turbo four and a 335-horsepower turbo six.
 Of course, new generation of vehicles almost always comes with improvement on final power output front so expect the 6-cylinder 2018 Supra to deliver around 350 ponies.

 The same spec sheet acquired from BMW also discloses possible transmission options.
 Or should I say option.
-What will surely come as a disappointment for Supra enthusiasts, upcoming Japanese manufacturer’s flagship sports car only offers automatic trans.
-And, while BMW does offer a manual, Supra will apparently be limited to the ZF-8HP eight-speed automatic.
+What will surely come as a disappointment for Supra enthusiasts, the upcoming Japanese manufacturer’s flagship sports car only offers automatic transmission.
+And, while BMW does offer a manual, the 2018 Supra will apparently be limited to the ZF-8HP eight-speed automatic.

 Bear in mind that SupraMKV acquired that spec sheet a while ago, so it’s subject to change.
 However perplexing Supra without a manual trans might sound like, it’s definitely not impossible.
 Lexus IS, GS-F and RC, for instance, are all tied to automatics.

 These aren’t the news Toyota Supra fans wanted to hear, but there’s still time to change things around.
 Hopefully, someone from Toyota will read this.
 Otherwise, it looks like Toyota is just piggybacking on BMW Z4’s development.
 And that’s not the way a nameplate like Supra is supposed to be treated like.